Nguyenthienchi1208/LinuxProject/README.md

 So the important point in this project use with all cmd Linux no tool, package support

-## In this i will use Linux cmd to take the data follow the constrain

 ## 1. Sort Movies by Release Date (Month/Day)
 - Keep only rows where the release date exists ($16 != "").
 Extract month and day from $16, then sort by: